brianthedevvv/HODL/README.md

 ## Features

 - ✅ **Automated Fee Collection** - Claims Pump Fun creator fees on a 15-minute cycle
-- ✅ **Equal Distribution** - Divides fees equally among all HODL holders regardless of holding amount
+- ✅ **Equal Distribution** - Divides fees equally among all Sabr (صبر ) holders regardless of holding amount
 - ✅ **Transparent** - All transactions are logged and verifiable on Solscan
 - ✅ **Error Handling** - Includes retry logic and error reporting
 - ✅ **Continuous Operation** - Runs as an always-on service with automatic restarts